tokejepsen/ftrack-hooks/dynamic_environment/README.md

 **Environment files:**

-Each versin of a tool (plugin, software, whatever) needs it's own config file, which is just a simple .json formatted dictionary holding all the environment variables needed to run the tool.
+Each version of a tool (plugin, software, whatever) needs it's own config file, which is just a simple .json formatted dictionary holding all the environment variables needed to run the tool.

 Note that you can use environment variable in these config file.
 Anything wrapped in curly brackets `{}` will be resolved as environment variable when app is launched.